Yocodeyo/Yocodeyo.github.io/_pages/about.md

 # 🔥 News
+- *2025.05*: &nbsp;🎉🎉 Our paper (as first author) Distilling an End-to-End Voice Assistant Without Instruction Training Data was accepted by *ACL 2025*.
+- *2025.05*: &nbsp;🎉🎉 Our paper (as collaborator) Mind the Gap: Static and Interactive Evaluations of Large Audio Models was accepted by *ACL 2025*.
 - *2024.11*: &nbsp;🎉🎉 Our paper (as first author) DnA-Eval: Enhancing Large Language Model Evaluation through Decomposition and Aggregation was accepted by *COLING 2025*.
 - *2024.11*: &nbsp;🎉🎉 I received Google PhD Fellowship (NLP direction)!
 - *2024.09*: &nbsp;🎉🎉 I started my visit at Stanford!